 Over 500 pages in Epstein files were entirely blacked out, CBS News finds

-The Justice Department released thousands of new records on Jeffrey Epstein on Friday, but at least 550 pages in the documents are fully redacted, CBS News has found.
+The Justice Department released thousands of new records on convicted sex offender Jeffrey Epstein on Friday, but at least 550 pages in the documents are fully redacted, CBS News has found.

 The newly released files included photos of several prominent people in Epstein's orbit, images from his homes and investigative records that detail disturbing allegations against the late sex offender.
 But the heavy redactions in many of the records have drawn criticism from Democrats and some Republicans, as the department defends its handling of the files.